eigenwallet/vision/content/index.md

 The goal of _eigenwallet_ is to build exactly that onramp.
 In the process we will be building a great wallet as well.

-## Why "_eigenwallet_"?

-- "eigen" means "to own" in german, emphasizing the self-ownership and self-custody you hold over your funds when using _eigenwallet_
-- "eigen" is a prefix used for mathematical concepts (like eigenvalues and eigenvectors).
-Crypto and math are intrinstrically intertwined
-- we use an algorithm called _eigentrust_ to build a decentralized trust system and assign a local trust score to each _peer_
-- we think it sounds **cool**

 ## References